Updated: Oct 17

 Use the mildest laundry detergent you can find, and use the extra rinse cycle on the washing machine to ensure all soap residue is removed.
 Avoid fabric softeners or dryer sheets because they leave a chemical residue that can trigger irritation.
 Try using an herbal laundry sack instead dryer sheets, or dryer balls that help fluff clothes while being environmentally friendly.

 Bubble baths, bath salts, and strong soaps can trigger irritation of the urethra, vulva, perineum, and rectum.
 Mild, unscented soaps such as Basis, Dove, and Very Private Body wash are recommended.
-Make sure, too, you're only cleaning your vulva with warm water and nothing else.
-Our vulvas are self-cleaning ovens, they don't need anything else messing with their delicate pH balance.
+Make sure, too, you're only cleaning the inside of your vulva with warm water and nothing else.
+Our vaginas are self-cleaning ovens, they don't need anything else messing with their delicate pH balance.

 Not all burning, frequency, urgency pain that resembles a UTI is caused by a UTI.
 If you continue to experience these symptoms but your cultures continue to come back negative, there may be another cause.
 These can be, but are not limited to, painful bladder syndrome / interstitial cystitis, pelvic floor dysfunctions, and nerve pain.

 Getting your symptoms evaluated is important to getting to the bottom of the pain.
 Physical Therapists are trained to look at the entire picture of who you are and what's going on, including screening other body parts / systems to make sure nothing is missed.
 If you're feeling stuck, and are unsure of where to go with this type of pain, consider reaching out to a Pelvic Floor Physical Therapist.

 Try these at-home tips to help manage your pain as an adjunct to in-person care: